-This document defines the service data elements and service interface for the CGS in section 3 and the Grid Banking Service (GBS) in section 4.
-A variant of the GBS, the GBSHold Service which allows 'reservations' to be made on a user's money is defined in section 5.
-Section 6 contains a simple example as to how a system using these protocols might work.
+This document defines the service data elements and service interface for the CGS in section 3 and the Grid Payment System (GPS) in section 4.
+A variant of the GPS, the GPSHold Service which allows 'reservations' to be made on a user's money is defined in Section 5.
+Section 6 describes a PortType for Currency Exchange.
+Section 7 contains a simple example as to how a system using these protocols might work.
 This requires the use of the Resource Usage Service (RUS) which is defined in a similar document from the Resource Usage Working Group.

-This basic architecture exploits the transient nature of a Grid Service to encapsulate the cost of using the service within its SDE's.
+This basic architecture exploits the transient nature of a Grid Service to encapsulate the cost of using the service within its SDEs.
 All changes in state of the Grid Service